|

 Allah's Terrorists by Ted Pohlman |

-the terrorist's head.
-What are the cultural, historical, religious, personal,
+tick--the God inside the terrorist's head.
+What are the cultural, historical,

-and psychological factors that make up his outlook as a terrorist?
+religious, personal, and psychological factors that make up his outlook

-This requires more than an intellectual understanding; you need to feel
+as a terrorist?
+This requires more than an intellectual understanding; you

 About the Author |